TerraArchLabs/architecture-experiment-docs/docs/experiments/release-please/findings.md

 - [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) - A specification for adding human and machine readable meaning to commit messages
 - [Release Please GitHub Action](https://github.com/googleapis/release-please) - Automate CHANGELOG generation, versioning, and release creationd version management and package release using Conventional Commit messages

+Examples of this experiment in action can be found in any modules repository.